ALIGN-analoglayout/2019-01-ALIGN/approximate_matching/README.md

 # Approximate matching of subcircuit using Graph Convolution Network for node classification
-Base code has been taken from https://github.com/mdeff/cnn_graph The code in this repository reads multiple OTA circuits graphs from train_graphs directory.
+some parts of the implementation has been derived from https://github.com/mdeff/cnn_graph The code in this repository reads multiple OTA circuits graphs from train_graphs directory.
 It processses all individual graphs to prepare inputs for Graph convolution network.